tosterius/tosterius/_notes/ml_decision_trees.md

 We can continue to split the dataset into groups in the way in which we are until the circles in each group are all of the same color.

-Usially we deal with multicategorial data represented as table(s).
+Usually we deal with multicategorial data represented as table(s).
 In each step ID3 algorithm choses the attribute with the largest information gain as the decision node.

 <br>